bastikr/boolean.py/docs/concepts.rst

 OR
 ^^

-A boolean function of order 2 or more with the truthtable for two elements
+A boolean function of order 2 or more with the truth table for two elements

 +---+---+---------+
 | x | y | OR(x,y) |